c-git/c-git.github.io/content/misc/markdown.md

 ```
 <details>
   <summary>Click to expand!</summary>

+  Must have an empty line before this line (based on my tests)
   Detailed body shows when you click.

-   ...

-   ...

 </details>
 ```